jasminb/jsonapi-converter/README.md

 #### Example usage with retrofit

-As as first step, define your model classes and annotate them using annotations described above.
+As a first step, define your model classes and annotate them using annotations described above.

 After defining models, define your service interfaces as you would usually do with 'standard' JSON/XML APIs.